About Form Views

 To access the settings of a form view, hover your mouse over the view and click on the pen icon that appears at the top of the view.
 This will open options for Settings, Add Inputs, Rules, and Emails, which can be edited in the toolbox to the left of the page preview.

-Additionally, you have the ability to view the source of the form above the settings.
+Additionally, you can view the source of the form above the settings.
 This provides visibility into the records that the form interacts with:

 aboutformviews8